likicv/usysml-test-cases/test_cases.md

 ## Comments

 In this example `part def Wheel` exists both withing the `PackageVehicles` and `part vehicle` namespaces (and furthermore, `part vehicle` namespace is nested within the `PackageVehicles` namespace).
 In this case, Part `w` id typed by PartDef that is within the inner (`part vehicle`) namespace.

 ## Rules/constraints

 The namespace search starts from its own namespace, then proceeds into the parent namespaces in the order until the Root namespace is reached.

-# Test Case #0007: Namespace search rules
+# Test Case #0007: Namespace search rules (spiral 1)

 ## Description

 Illustrates the namespace search rules.

 ## SysMLv2 textual notation